dojoengine/book/src/README.md

 ### ECS

-Dojo stores and manages all the world state via an ECS (Entity-Component System), and patterns are inspired by the Rust ECS engine [Bevy](https://bevy-cheatbook.github.io/programming/ecs-intro.html).
+Dojo utilizes an Entity-Component System (ECS) for managing the world state, drawing inspiration from the Rust ECS engine, Bevy.
+The ECS is a design pattern that enables efficient and flexible organization of data and behavior within a complex system.

 ### Cairo lang

-Cairo is an open-source, Turing-complete smart contract language created by Starkware that powers the Validity Rollup Starknet.
-It facilitates highly expressive and verifiable computation.
-Dojo builds on Cairo to create a framework that significantly reduces boilerplate code when developing Autonomous Worlds (AWs) by utilizing `commands`.
+Cairo is an open-source, Turing-complete smart contract language developed by Starkware, designed to power the Validity Rollup Starknet.
+The language enables highly expressive and verifiable computation, making it well-suited for building scalable and secure applications, including decentralized finance (DeFi) projects.

+Dojo builds on Cairo to create a robust framework for developing Autonomous Worlds (AWs).
+By leveraging the capabilities of Cairo, Dojo aims to streamline the development process, improve maintainability, and enhance the performance of AWs.

+A key feature of the Dojo framework is its use of [commands](./framework/commands.md).
+Commands are a design pattern that helps to reduce boilerplate code, resulting in cleaner and more maintainable applications.
+They achieve this by encapsulating specific actions or operations within self-contained, reusable units.

+Developers can write commands freely within Systems, and the Cairo compiler takes care of inlining the appropriate functions.

-### Dojo Aspirations
+### Aspirations

 Dojo is an ambitious work in progress with the goal of enabling developers to build games or Autonomous Worlds (AWs) in a matter of hours, rather than weeks.